Active learning and explicit electrostatics enable accurate modeling of electrolytes: Results and discussion

-We found that the training sets collected by our AL cover a wide range of densities, analogous to the training set obtained through an iterative protocol with manual augmentation using isotropically inflated and deflated structures~\cite{magduau2023machine}.
-Figure~\ref{fig:pure_EC_EMC}~(b) shows the energy-density distribution of configurations from the training set for one of the MTP$_{16}^{\rm EC}$ models, where each configuration is labeled by its energy, density, and index number in the training set.
-Most of the first 200 samples, extracted from the AIMD, occupy the low-energy, high-density region, consistent with AIMD sampling near the energy minima.
-With increasing index number of configurations, the density decreases; however, the system remains in the liquid phase.
-This indicates that during AL iterations—when unpysical density behavior would risk to occure in AL-MD~\cite{magduau2023machine} — our protocol halted simulations on time, once the extrapolation grade exceeded the reliability threshold (see Section \ref{Methods_AL}).
+Furthermore, the training sets collected during AL cover a wide range of densities, analogous to training sets obtained through iterative protocols with manual augmentation using isotropically inflated and deflated structures~\cite{magduau2023machine}.
+Fig.~\ref{fig:pure_EC_EMC}~(b) shows the energy-density distribution of configurations from the training set for one of the MTP$_{16}^{\rm EC}$ models.
+The first 200 samples, obtained from AIMD, occupy the low-energy, high-density region, consistent with sampling near energy minima.
+As the configuration index increases, the density range broadens; however, the system remains in the liquid phase, indicating that AL-MD remains within a physically relevant region of configurational space.
+This behavior can be attributed both to the ability of the employed MLIP uncertainty measure in AL to terminate MD simulations before unphysical behavior occurs and to the intrinsic ability of MTP to accurately capture intermolecular interactions, thereby preserving the liquid state without density collapse.

-These results demonstrate the effectiveness of our AL algorithm, as only hundreds of new samples were needed to expand the training set sufficiently to both stabilize AL-MD and achieve highly accurate density predictions.
-Furthermore, the resulting training set comprised configurations with densities ranging from 1.04 to 1.49 g/cm$^3$, which is significantly narrower range than reported in literature (0.4–1.3 g/cm$^3$)~\cite{magduau2023machine}, before augmenting with inflated configurations.
-Moreover, our approach did not require any further dataset augmentation or manual intervention, as it is a fully automated procedure.

-Having established the robustness of AL for pure EC and EMC, we next applied it to construct compositionally transferable potentials for the EC/EMC binary solvent, while also assessing the impact of explicitly including electrostatic interactions through a comparison of the performance of MTP and MTP-QRd models.
+Having established the robustness of AL for pure EC and EMC, we next applied it to construct compositionally transferable potentials for the EC/EMC binary solvent.
+Using the resulting training sets, we then quantified the impact of explicitly including electrostatic interactions and environment-dependent charges on MLIP accuracy.